National Public Health Accreditation for Local and Tribal Public Health

 Accreditation in Minnesota

 Accreditation is considered a "next step" in Minnesota's ongoing effort to improve the quality and performance of the public health system.
 Establishing consistent program performance expectations and related measurable indicators could promote consistent and improved public health practice in Minnesota.
-Indeed, Minnesota’s Local Public Health Assessment and Planning process and annual reporting align tightly with the national accreditation process.
+Indeed, Minnesota’s Local Public Health Assessment and Planning cycle and Local Public Health Act annual reporting align tightly with the national accreditation process.

 The SCHSAC Performance Improvement and Accreditation workgroup set the following goal for Minnesota’s local public health system:

 By 2020, 100% of community health boards will be prepared to apply for accreditation.

 The following Minnesota health departments have achieved national accreditation:

 - Bloomington Public Health / Public Health Alliance of Bloomington, Edina, and Richfield

 - Goodhue County Health and Human Services

 - Hennepin County Human Services and Public Health Department